📈 Our Integration Cost Calculator is live! Check it out!

 Terms not specifically defined herein shall have the meaning ascribed thereto in the Terms.
 In this DPA, the following terms shall have the following meanings:

-“Sensitive Personal Information” shall mean information that relates to an individual’s racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health, or data concerning a natural person's sex life or sexual orientation.
-It also includes information about an individual's criminal offences or convictions, as well as any other information deemed sensitive under applicable data protection laws.
+“Sensitive Personal Information” shall mean information that relates to an individual’s racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data to uniquely identify a natural person, data concerning health, or data concerning a natural person's sex life or sexual orientation.
+It also includes information about an individual's criminal offenses or convictions, as well as any other information deemed sensitive under applicable data protection laws.

 2. Scope and Responsibilities

-2.1 This DPA applies to the Process of Personal Data originating from the UK, EEA and/or Switzerland.
+2.1 This DPA applies to the Process of Personal Data originating from the UK, EEA, Switzerland, and any other region globally.

-2.2 The Company shall Process Personal Data only on the Customer’s behalf and at all times only in accordance with this DPA.
-For the avoidance of doubt, the Company shall be the Processor where Customer is the Controller of the Personal Data and where Customer is the Processor, the Company shall be the sub-processor of Personal Data.
+2.2 The Company shall Process Personal Data only on the Customer’s behalf and at all times only per this DPA.
+For the avoidance of doubt, the Company shall be the Processor where Customer is the Controller of the Personal Data, and where Customer is the Processor, the Company shall be the sub-processor of Personal Data.

 2.3 Within the scope of the Terms, each Party shall be responsible for complying with its respective obligations as Controller and Processor under Data Protection Laws.